pwcom.co.uk Ltd is a specialist PR, marketing and construction technology consultancy founded by Paul Wilkinson.

 Today, his PR and marketing communications expertise includes:

-- PR and marketing strategy, including web 2.0 integration
+- PR and marketing strategy, including social media integration

 - media relations (news releases, feature writing, crisis management)